MiyooCFW/kernel/Documentation/filesystems/directory-locking.rst

 need to lock two inodes of different type (dir vs non-dir), we lock directory first.
 If we need to lock two inodes of the same type, lock them in inode pointer order.
 Then call the method.
 All locks are exclusive.
-NB: we might get away with locking the the source (and target in exchange case) shared.
+NB: we might get away with locking the source (and target in exchange case) shared.

 5) link creation.
 Locking rules: